brisbanemakerspace/bms-wiki/tools/other/brother-ns50.md

 ## Sharp Elements

 The needle of the sewing machine is a sharp element.
-There are also some guarded cutting edges that can cut hair.
+There are also some guarded cutting edges that can cut hair if it is caught in it.